 Relation ID

-1. Access the library administration.
+1. Open the library administration.

 2. Select Relations.